 What did your friends and family think about you moving and teaching abroad?
 Were they supportive, apprehensive, excited, concerned, etc.?

 I’ve a lot of teachers in my family.
 Grandma, aunts and uncles, who are also travelers.
 So everyone was super excited about my trip.
 They were also really helpful when it came time to actually get in the classrooms and work.

 What were some of your concerns before teaching abroad?

 I knew I wouldn’t be able to get a work visa in Vietnam, but I was pretty sure I could still work.
 Still, I was a tiny bit nervous when I set out.
 My back up plan was to head to Cambodia where I knew I could get a work visa.
 The problem was the pay.
 Much less money in Cambodia.

 What resources did you find helpful when deciding where to go?

 My advisor at ITA was super helpful.
-I think her name was Cassie.

 THE LGBTQ+ COMMUNITY IN VIETNAM